-Moved by Martin, seconded by Gartin, to direct staff to prepare the data within the moratorium area to estimate the number of four bedroom and greater properties that do not have sufficient parking to allow for four or more occupants under the current Ordinance.
+Moved by Martin, seconded by Gartin, to direct staff to prepare the data within the moratorium area on the estimate of the number of four bedroom and greater properties that do not have sufficient parking.

 Vote on Motion: 6-0.
 Motion declared carried unanimously.